mpitutorial/mpitutorial/tutorials/mpi-hello-world/index.md

 cetus4:2
 ```

-When I execute the run script again, *voila!*, the MPI job spawns two processes on only two of my hosts.
+When I execute the run script again, *voila!*, the MPI job spawns four processes on only two of my hosts.

 ```
 >>> ./run.py mpi_hello_world